 Resolve Difficult Decisions

 Making difficult decisions is well…difficult.
-However, those who build genuine confidence have an easier time working through these problems as they are focusing on the needs and wants of others.
+However, those who build genuine confidence have an easier time working through these problems.
+Indeed, they are focusing on the needs and wants of others.
 When you take yourself out of the equation, sometimes the problem solves itself.

-Furthermore, authentic individuals do not always have to weigh the pros and cons of situations, but instead, consider their moral and ethical beliefs.
+Furthermore, authentic individuals do not always have to weigh the pros and cons of situations.
+Rather, we can consider our moral and ethical beliefs.
 Real people may still have to make difficult decisions, but they can do so with more assurance that their end choice is the right decision.